wwiecek/baggr/cran-comments.md

-On Windows I added the following compilation flags as instructed by Stan devs -Wa,-mbig-obj this is done to avoid compilation errors ("file too big") for users of new Stan versions.
-However, it does seem to trigger a NOTE on Windows (on some versions of R?)
+On Windows I added the following compilation flags as instructed by Stan devs -Wa,-mbig-obj this was done to avoid compilation errors ("file too big") for users of new Stan versions.
+However, it does seem to trigger a NOTE on Windows (in some versions of R at least)